Avoiding Cybercrime Abroad: How Many International Travelers Are At Risk? [Survey]

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-To illustrate the importance of digital security while traveling, All About Cookies surveyed U.S. adults who have traveled internationally within the last decade.
-We asked how many have had their devices or data stolen or compromised overseas, the most common ways people keep their information secure, how many have engaged in risky digital behaviors abroad, and more.
+To illustrate the importance of digital security while traveling, our team at All About Cookies surveyed U.S. travelers about their safety habits while going abroad.
+We asked how many have had their devices or data stolen or compromised overseas, the most common ways people keep their information secure, and more.

 In this article